Jazz Theory I: Fall Term

 The course will require a minimum of 6 students and should be limited to 12 students.

 2 hrs/week, 4 sessions: Fall, Winter, Spring and Summer

 Combos meet once a week to explore jazz in all its exciting facets, with special emphasis being placed on developing creative instincts through jazz improvisation.

 Students 13 years and over with a minimum of one year of playing experience in one of the following instruments or in jazz voice may audition: trumpet, trombone, alto, tenor and baritone saxophones, clarinet, flute, piano, electric or acoustic bass, guitar, drums.

-All combo classes are held on weekday evenings and Saturday afternoons.
-Each Combo has the opportunity to perform in several concerts scheduled throughout the year.
+All combo classes are held on weekday evenings.
+Each Combo has the opportunity to perform in concert at the end of the term.

 Please refer to the Audition Schedule for dates.